Legalist Revolution: Battle of Los Colorados and the Battle of Boquerón

 In autumn Joaquín Crespo advanced towards Caracas at the head of more than 10,000 men, and encountered the Continuationist army of Generals José Ignacio Pulido and Luciano Mendoza at Los Teques.

 The Battle of Los Colorados and the Battle of Boquerón took place between 3 and 5 October 1892, and was a defeat for the Continuationists.

 Luciano Mendoza, José Ignacio Pulido and president Guillermo Tell Villegas Pulido withdrew and abandoned Caracas on 6 October.
 The city was left unprotected, and gangs of looters invaded the residences of Raimundo Andueza Palacio, Pulido, Sarria and other leaders of the defeated government, as well as the offices of the newspaper La Opinión Nacional.
 A few hours later, Crespo entered the capital, marking the triumph of the Legalist Revolution.

 Aftermaths

 Joaquin Crespo immediately took charge of the national executive power and would remain President of Venezuela until 1898.
 The ex president Andueza Palacio into exile in France, not returning until after Crespo's death in 1898.The whole affair ended quietly, with warships of international squadron lift the blockade on the October,16.
 On 21 June 1893, a new Constitution was signed that would stipulate in its article 63, direct and secret voting, and a Presidential period of maximum 4 years in its article 71.

-Cipriano Castro and Juan Vicente Gomez went into exile in Colombia when the government of Andueza Palacios was overthrown in June 17, 1892.
+Cipriano Castro and Juan Vicente Gomez went into exile in Colombia when the government of Andueza Palacios was overthrown on June 17, 1892.
 Castro lived in Colombia for seven years, amassing a fortune in illegal cattle trading and recruiting a private army.
+Castro used it to march on Caracas in October 1899 called the Restorative Liberal Revolution, and seize power of Presudent Ignacio Andrade, installing himself as the supreme military commander.